josh-clarke/true-random-cli/README.md

 - **d100**

 **In addition to standard dice, there are two special rolls:**
-- **coin** - Initiates a simple coin flip
+- **coin** - Initiates a simple heads-or-tails coin flip
-- **iching** - Casts an I Ching hexagram using the three coin method (six sequences of three coin tosses, with heads weighing 3 and tails weighing 2).
-I Ching mode also builds the hexagram visually and in the correct order in which the lines are cast (first line on the bottom up to the sixth line on the top).
+- **iching** - Casts an _I Ching_ hexagram using the three coin method (six sequences of three coin tosses, with heads weighing 3 and tails weighing 2). _I Ching_ mode also builds the hexagram visually and in the correct order in which the lines are cast<sup>[1](#threecoinmethod)</sup>.
 No definitions are offered, but a link is provided for you to look up your result.
 Note that a `--- x ---` is a changing yin line and a `----o----` is a changing yang line.

+1. <a name="threecoinmethod"></a> _When you generate a hexagram, the first line that you cast goes on the bottom and each successive line stacks on top.
+The final sixth line is at the top.
+Your hexagram rolls and the hexagram visualization are both shown in this order._

 ### Example Ouput